Quick Guide: How to Keep Wildfire Smoke Out of a House

 Activated Carbon Air Filters - The activated carbon in these air filters attracts odor-producing particles like smoke.

-MERV 8 Air Filters - Air filters with a Minimum Efficiency Reporting Value (MERV) rating of 8 can remove smoke particles from the air.
+MERV 11 and 13 Air Filters - Air filters with a Minimum Efficiency Reporting Value (MERV) rating of 11 and 13 can remove smoke particles from the air.
 Anything below that may not be sufficient for any type of smoke.

 Air Conditioner Settings

-Your air conditioner setting also matters.
-When an HVAC system is set to recirculate the air, it allows the air filter to purify the air that's inside without drawing in more polluted air from outside.
-You should also keep it the air conditioner in the "on" setting rather than "auto" to allow the air to continuously circulate.
+Your air conditioner setting matters when managing smoke in your home.
+When an HVAC system is set to recirculate the air, it allows the air filter to purify the inside air without drawing in more polluted air from the outside.
+You should also keep the air conditioner in the "on" setting rather than "auto" to allow the air to circulate continuously.

 Best Air Filter For Fire Smoke

-A MERV 13 air filter is a good option for fire smoke.
-An air filter with a MERV 13 rating is capable of filtering out the fine particles of wildfire smoke without restricting airflow.
-That’s crucial for comfort, and it can help your HVAC system function well when the air conditioner is in recirculate mode.
-Some experts recommend MERV 13 or higher, but going for a much higher version could be problematic unless the filter is will only be used on a short-term basis and while wildfire smoke is still a threat.
+A MERV 13 air filter is the best option for fire smoke.
+An air filter with a MERV 13 rating can filter out the fine particles of wildfire smoke without restricting airflow.
+That’s crucial for comfort and can help your HVAC system function well when the air conditioner is in recirculate mode.
+Some experts recommend MERV 13 or higher, but going for a much higher version could be problematic unless the filter is only used short-term and while wildfire smoke is still a threat.

 Do air conditioners filter wildfire smoke?